Note: The links below will

 12 July 2000 1:10AM EDT - The "nerve center" of the

-on the !).
-The is slated to dock with the 's other two modules two weeks from
+module is slated to dock with the station's other two modules two weeks from

 now, and host a crew this fall.
-The launch is reported to be "", with the climb to
+The launch is reported to be "flawless", with the climb to

 orbit "without incident".
 The 95-foot solar arrays are being

 deployed.
-There will be a news conference on at .
-NASA states:
+There will be a news conference on NASA

 The International Space Station and Zvezda are scheduled to rendezvous